qmcurrents/gimic/doc/input.rst

 Section: integral
 ~~~~~~~~~~~~~~~~~

-magnet\_axis=X]
+magnet\_axis=X
     Specify the magnetic field along the direction which is
     orthogonal to the molecular plane, but parallel to the integration
     plane.

 Calculate the mod(J) integral
     This is useful to verify that the actual
     integration grid is sensible in “tricky” molecules.

 Integrate the tensor components
-    If a calculation has been preformed on a even spaced grid, generate a
+    If a calculation has been preformed on an even spaced grid, generate a
     grid suitable for Gaussian integration by doing Lagrange interpolation.

 Grid to be used for calculating the currents.
     See the ”Grids“ section
     for a description of how to specify grids.